guillaume-chevalier/LSTM-Human-Activity-Recognition/README.md

 ## Checkpoint

 The checkpoint will save the best model weights according to the validation loss.
 In other words, weights in a step would be saved only if the validation loss evaluated would be least out of all the steps done before.
+**Caution**- The checkpoint saved in the checkpoints directory doesn't contains the best out of all the iterations or steps.
+It contains saved model till few steps. (just checking if the code works to save the model).

 ## References